The gig economy offers more opportunities than ever for those seeking flexible jobs they can start right away.

 Some gig economy companies provide access to similar benefits through partnerships with providers.
 For example, you may be able to get a discount on a health insurance plan through a gig platform.
 However, this discounted plan will almost certainly cost more than what you’d pay by getting insurance through a traditional employment relationship.

 Because gig workers are technically considered freelance workers, gig economy companies are not required to pay the federal minimum wage.
-However, many states have minimum wage laws that are more strict than the federal regulations, and companies are usually required to comply with those rules.
+However, many states have minimum wage laws that are stricter than federal regulations, and companies are usually required to comply with those rules.

 The term “contingent worker” is a technical way to refer to freelance workers and independent contractors.
 In practice, it’s most often used when referring to highly-skilled independent workers who are experts in their field, such as consultants.
 However, your gig platform’s terms of service may refer to you as a contingent worker.